Course Introduction

 The GRC Contact will always be you—the GRC team that has an interest in documenting the control.
 Projects are only needed when your Internal Controls are not working and you wish to associate a Project (see the Projects supporting module documentation) that is correcting them.

 As we will see in a minute, Internal Controls can get more complicated with Audits, Maintenances, Issues, and more.
-It is very, very important that if you have not done this before, you only create controls with these basic attributes and nothing more.
+It is very, very important that if you have not done this before, you only create controls with these basic attributes (Name, Description and Operator) and nothing more.
 Once your full catalogue of Internal Controls is created, you can move on to audits and other advanced features.

 Audits, Issues and Maintenances